glutengo/rendering-strategies/backend/res/posts/considerations/considerations.md

 On the other hand it is more complex to implement and depending on the framework.

 Rendering the application on the server with universal JavaScript still requires more computing resources than a simple file server, so a sensitive strategy regarding caching and selection of server side rendered pages is recommended.

+## (Re-)Hydration

+When adding SSR to a Single Page Application, (re-)hydration can help to prevent an intermediate state between the server side rendered HTML and the DOM tree assembled by the browser where the user is presented a blank page.
+However, simple hydration implementations do have disadvantages.

+> "The primary downside of SSR with rehydration is that it can have a significant negative impact on Time To Interactive, even if it improves First Paint.
+SSR’d pages often look deceptively loaded and interactive, but can’t actually respond to input until the client-side JS is executed and event handlers have been attached.
+This can take seconds or even minutes on mobile."<sup>[[7]](#ref-7)</sup>

+The [measurement results of our case study](./results#setup-%234%3A-cloudfront-cache%2C-slow-3g) prove that this is can be the case event for simple applications like this blog when the user is operating on a slow network connection.

+To overcome these issues, a number of approaches have been developed and are still being explored.

+*Partial rehydration* describes an approach where a part of the server rendered result is hydrated "while other parts of the page are still loading the code or data.
+This means that you can start interacting with parts of the screen while others are still hydrating."<sup>[[8]](#ref-8)</sup>
+While the Pull Request where this was discussed is still merged for React, this topic is still untackled for Angular.
+Google names this approach *progressive*<sup>[[7]](#ref-7)</sup> rather than *partial* because the first assumes that in the end everything is hydrated (just not everything at once) while the second implies that some parts of the application are not hydrated at all.<sup>[[7]](#ref-7)</sup>

+Google also suggests a technique called *Trisomorphic Rendering* where streaming server rendering is combined with service workers.<sup>[[7]](#ref-7)</sup>

 ## Caching